ccppi3/Jira-REST-Api-Interface/README.md

 The returned objects contain each field named after the defined rows (via defRows) if they are empty they will contain the python keyword None.

+# pop3 / mail library

+I wrote a little abstraction layer for the mail part of the project.

+## Methods

+### setDebugLevel(err)

+Defines the debug level of the library, the argument is of type class/enum err see reference for possible values.